SUSE-Cloud/suse-cloud-appliances/docs/HOWTO.md

 Crowbar offers the option of assigning aliases (e.g. `controller1`, `compute1` etc.) to nodes.
-This Vagrant environment provides a simple script to automate that: once you have booted your controller and compute nodes, simply `ssh` to the admin server as per above, and run
+This Vagrant environment provides a simple script to automate that: once you have booted your controller and compute nodes, simply `ssh` to the admin server as per above, and run:

     setup-node-aliases.sh